Trango Towers: Other summits

-The West summit of Great Trango and the Trango Pulpit were both first climbed in 1999.
-The West summit was climbed by two separate teams, one American and one Russian, almost simultaneously, by parallel routes.
-The American team of Alex Lowe, Jared Ogden, and Mark Synnott climbed a long, bold, highly technical line which they called "Parallel Worlds."
+In 1999, the West Summit of Great Trango and the Trango Pulpit saw their first ascent.
+Two teams, one American and one Russian, nearly simultaneously, by parallel routes.
+The American team of Alex Lowe, Jared Ogden, and Mark Synnott climbed a long, bold, highly technical line that they called "Parallel Worlds."
 They reported difficulties up to 5.11 and A4.
-The Russian team of Igor Potan'kin, Alexandr Odintsov, Ivan Samoilenko and Yuri Koshelenko climbed an equally proud route (Eclissi) and encountered similar technical challenges.
-Both climbs were nominated for the prestigious Piolet d'or award in 1999.
-The north east face on the Pulpit was climbed by a Norwegian team ("Norwegian Direct", Robert Caspersen, Gunnar Karlsen, Per L. Skjerven, and Einar Wold) over a total of 38 days on the wall.
+The Russian team of Igor Potan'kin, Alexandr Odintsov, Ivan Samoilenko, and Yuri Koshelenko climbed an equally proud route (Eclissi) and encountered similar technical challenges.
+Both climbs were nominated for the prestigious Piolet d'Or award in 1999.
+The northeast face on the Pulpit was climbed by a Norwegian team ("Norwegian Direct", Robert Caspersen, Gunnar Karlsen, Per L. Skjerven, and Einar Wold) over a total of 38 days on the wall.
 The team reported of difficulties up to A4/5.11.

 Another route over Trango Pulpit is More Czech Less Slovak route VII 7-UIAA A2 (Southeast Ridge).
 It was climbed by a 1999 Czechoslovak team (Ivo Wondracek, Tomas Rinn, Pavel Weisser, Jaro Dutka, and Michal Drasar).